Special Star Weekend; Relaxing, Megalithic, Astronomic, Esoteric

 We’ll drive back star-struck, literally, late to the country guest house, and so on Sunday morning, after a late breakfast, we’ll decide when, then or in the afternoon, we want to visit Santes Creus monastery, a wonderful mediaeval legacy which is a living history lesson and a monument to the establishment of civilization in this part of the world.

-Precise costing: 2h. in thermal baths 15€, good lunch 16€ inc. cava + coffee, 5€ entry to megalithic visitor centre, light supper 12€, astronomic projection etc. 20€, entry to Santes Creus, 5.50€ (Sunday lunch not included in pricing; could be nice restaurant, could be home-made paella, could be we buy stuff to make sandwiches)
+Precise costing: 2h. in thermal baths 15€, good Saturday lunch 16€ inc. cava + coffee, 5€ entry to megalithic visitor centre, light but great supper 12€, astronomic projection etc. 20€, entry to Santes Creus, 5.50€ (Sunday lunch not included in pricing; could be good restaurant, or nice cheap bar in Santes Creus)

 We’ll have to start coming back down to earth after all that, and so we’ll take the route back to Barcelona through the woods and vineyards of the Penedés to arrive back well before 9pm, and you just won’t feel the same person that left a long 2 days’ previously.
-The Full Moon may well start working its magic.
+The ancients and their stones may well start working their magic.

 Sorry, but you are not allowed to join this Activity Group!